Why is Lake Champlain's water level so low right now?

-If you've taken a walk or a bike ride on the Colchester Causeway recently, you might have noticed a rather large mud flat on the left-hand side as you head north.

-This mud flat is typically covered in feet of water, but this year it extends all the way to Law Island.
-Why can you see it?
-Lake Champlain's water level is significantly lower than average.
+ST. ALBANS — If you’ve visited the St. Albans Bay Park or another park or beach bordering the beach, you likely noticed that water levels in Lake Champlain are far below the norm, even with recent rainfall.

-The Sun spoke with Oliver Pierson, lakes and ponds program manager at the Vermont Department of Environmental Conservation's Watershed Management Division, to find out the reason.
+The Messenger spoke with Oliver Pierson, lakes and ponds program manager at the Vermont Department of Environmental Conservation’s Watershed Management Division, to find out how the dry summer has impacted the lake.

 Here’s what he had to say: